Advent Varic – Tumulus Part 1: The Beginning

 Abrahma – In The Time For Last Rays Of Light - 80%

 There is complexity to Abrahma’s music and arrangements, but these never come across as unnecessary of overwhelming.
-On contrary the band manages even to make the songs accessible, nonetheless thanks to the core of songwriting and sense of the flow of the album.
-At the same time there is plenty new to experience with each new spin of the album you take.
+On contrary, the band manages even to make the songs accessible, nonetheless thanks to the core of songwriting and sense of the flow of the album.
+At the same time, there is plenty new to experience with each new spin of the album you take.

 The new album also comes across as more intimate, introvert and dark, which suits the band well.
-The significant grunge influence of the first couple of albums are massively dialed-down on In The Time For Last Rays Of Light and even thou the band is not on completely unfamiliar grounds on the new album they seem to have found a new direction.
+The significant grunge influence of the first couple of albums are massively dialed-down on In The Time For Last Rays Of Light and even though the band is not on completely unfamiliar grounds on the new album they seem to have found a new direction.
 The direction feels not only fresh, but it comes across as a direction in which the band has found themselves and hopefully will peruse on future releases.

-The threefold opener of “Lost.Forever.”, “Lucidly Adrift” and “Eclipse Of The Sane Pt.1: Isolation Ghosts” serves as a perfect display of this album’s qualities and diversity and the band maintains the high quality level with only last couple of tracks lagging some.
+The threefold opener of “Lost.Forever.”, “Lucidly Adrift” and “Eclipse Of The Sane Pt.1: Isolation Ghosts” serves as a perfect display of this album’s qualities and diversity and the band maintains the high quality level with only the last couple of tracks lagging some.

 http://www.abrahmamusic.net/